The Straightforward Guide to Value Chain Analysis [+ Templates]

 Value Chain Analysis Templates

-Available via Google Sheets and Google Slides, this interactive version of Porter's Value Chain Analysis can be customized to outline your company's value chain.
+Available via Google Sheets and Google Slides, HubSpot’s free template is an interactive version of Porter‘s Value Chain Analysis.
+What I like best is the template can be customized to outline your company’s value chain.
 Get your free copy.

-This Porter's value chain analysis template provides a general overview of business activities.
+If you really want to understand a concept, you have to go straight to the source.
+This Porter's value chain analysis template is a free download that provides a general overview of business activities.

-Use this template to analyze the activities it takes to create a product from raw material to finished product.
+Use this template to analyze the activities involved in creating a product from raw material to finished public product.

 Did you recently acquire or merge with another business?
-If so, use this template to analyze the steps in the transition.
+Or maybe you plan to?
+If so, use this template to forecast and analyze the steps involved in the transition.

 Grow Your Business with Value Chain Analysis